R-penguins/UVa-Online-Judge-Solutions/README.md

 Problems that appear in examples of Liu's book got inspirations from the book and [his solutions](https://github.com/aoapc-book/aoapc-bac2nd).
 Many problems that appear in the exercises were inspired by the accompany solutions manual by Feng Chen (《算法竞赛入门经典习题与解答》，陈锋) and [his code](https://github.com/sukhoeing/aoapc-bac2nd-keys).
 Thanks!
-- Includes a PowerShell script `get.ps1` to batch download problem statements, and `run.ps1` to run the compiled program with file I/O.
+- Includes a PowerShell script `get.ps1` to batch download problem statements, and `run.ps1` to run the compiled program with file I/O. Requires PowerShell 7 or later.